 Care Navigation is about getting the right care, by the right person, first time for patients in Rotherham.
-From August 2017, ten of our GP Practices are offering their patients some alternatives to having a GP appointment, if it is suitable for them.
+The programme started in August 2017 and from June 2018, twenty eight of our GP Practices are offering their patients some alternatives to having a GP appointment, if it is suitable for them.
 The Receptionists will ask you a couple of questions to find out the nature of your call and they may suggest another service that would be better or you to attend.
-GP practices taking part in Care Navigation are:

 Here are the services they may suggest you try: